-A disconnect exists among software developers, IT teams, operations, and product teams in companies that use traditional software development devOps serves to close this gap.
+A disconnect exists among software developers, IT teams, operations, and product teams in companies that use traditional software development.
+DevOps serves to close this gap.
 Werner Vogels, CTO at Amazon, said in an interview that DevOps “brings developers into contact with the day-to-day operation of their software.
 It also brings them into day-to-day contact with the customer.”
-This definition of DevOps also defines a Engineer’s roles and responsibilities.
+This definition also covers an engineer’s roles and responsibilities.

 Ideally, a DevOps Engineer has a combination of soft and hard skills that enable them to overcome the barriers that arise between software development and operations teams during the code release process.
-This results in a smoother and more efficient release, a prominent reason why DevOps Engineer salaries are one of the most lucrative ones amongst the pool of jobs globally.
-With the DevOps market size expected to grow from USD 2.90 Billion in 2017 to USD 10.31 Billion by 2023, at a Compound Annual Growth Rate (CAGR) of 24.7% during the forecast period, both the demand for professionals with DevOps skills and Engineer salaries are on the rise.
+This results in a smoother and more efficient release, a major reason why a DevOps Engineer salary is one of the most lucrative ones amongst the pool of jobs globally.
+With the DevOps market size expected to grow from USD 2.90 billion in 2017 to USD 10.31 billion by 2023, at a Compound Annual Growth Rate (CAGR) of 24.7 percent during the forecast period, both the demand for professionals with DevOps skills and Engineer salaries are on the rise.
 Businesses continue to profess and document their DevOps accomplishments, leading to:

 - Higher frequency of code deployment

 - Elimination of silos

 What Does a DevOps Engineer do?